-Should I Avoid Certain Food or Medicine While Taking ACE Inhibitors?
+Should I Avoid Certain Foods or Medicine While Taking ACE Inhibitors?

 Yes.
 These include:

-- Over-the-counter nonsteroidal anti-inflammatory medications or NSAIDs (like Motrin, Aleve, ibuprofen, or naproxen) and aspirin may cause the body to retain (keep) sodium and water, and decrease the effect of an ACE inhibitor.
+): These may cause your body to retain sodium and water and decrease the effect of an ACE inhibitor.
 Check with your doctor before taking any anti-inflammatory drugs.

-It is important that your doctor is aware of all the medications you are taking, as some may potentially interact with ACE inhibitors.
+It is important that your doctor know about all the medicines you’re taking, as some may interact with ACE inhibitors.
 Talk to your doctor before taking any new medication, including over-the-counter drugs, herbs, and supplements.

 Other Guidelines for ACE Inhibitors

-- While taking an ACE inhibitor, have your blood pressure and kidney function checked regularly, as advised by your doctor.
+While taking an ACE inhibitor, have your blood pressure and kidney health checked regularly, as advised by your doctor.

-- Never stop taking your medication, even if you feel that it is not working.
+Never stop taking your medication, even if you feel that it is not working.
 Your heart failure symptoms may not improve right away when taking ACE inhibitors.
-However, long-term use of ACE inhibitors helps manage chronic heart failure and reduces the risk that your condition will become worse.
+But long-term use of ACE inhibitors helps manage chronic heart failure and reduces the risk that it will get worse.